SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Introduction for this pAsuram

 Highlights from thirukkurukaippirAn piLLAn‘s introduction

 Highlights from nanjIyar‘s introduction

-In fourth pAsuram – AzhwAr being induced by azhagar emperumAn‘s abundant divine beauty, explains the same thinking “All the jIvAthmAs should not miss out on you (emperumAn) who is distinctly greater than every one and is the confidential subject of upanishaths”.
+In the fourth pAsuram – AzhwAr, being induced by azhagar emperumAn‘s abundant divine beauty, explains the same thinking “All the jIvAthmAs should not miss out on you (emperumAn) who are distinctly greater than every one and are the confidential subject of upanishaths”.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

 Fourth pAsuram.
 AzhwAr said “I won’t explain” in the previous pAsuram. emperumAn’s greatly relishable nature is not attainable by some [worldly people]; feeling that these worldly people should not miss out and thereby not suffer in this material realm, being induced by azhagar emperumAn‘s abundant divine beauty, AzhwAr speaks.

 mAttAdhE Agilum im malar thalai mA gyAlam – nin

 Word-by-Word meanings (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

 malar – the lotus flower in the divine navel